Dance: Gallery

-A contemporary dancer performs a stag split leap.
+A contemporary dancer performs a single leg stag leap or firebird.

 Dance partnering – a male dancer assists a female dancer in performing an arabesque, as part of a classical pas de deux.

 Acrobatic dance – an acro dancer performs a front aerial.

 A dancer performs a "toe rise", in which she rises from a kneeling position to a standing position on the tops of her feet.

 Social dance – dancers at a juke joint dance the Jitterbug, an early 20th century dance that would go on to influence swing, jive, and jazz dance.

 Latin Ballroom dancers perform the Tango.

 Gumboot dance evolved from the stomping signals used as coded communication between labourers in South African mines.